mraggi/discreture/README.md

 cmake .. -DBUILD_EXAMPLES=ON -DBUILD_TESTS=ON -DBUILD_BENCHMARKS=ON
 ```

-By default, examples are built but tests and benchmarks are not.
-You may disable them with `-DBUILD_EXAMPLES=OFF`.
+By default, nothing is built, as discreture is a header-only library.

 ### Trying the examples
 After compiling the examples (with `cmake .. -DBUILD_EXAMPLES=ON`), try for example running:
 ```sh
 ./combinations 5 3
 ```

-will output all combinations of size 3 from the set {0,1,2,3,4}.
+This will output all combinations of size 3 from the set {0,1,2,3,4}.

-Or
+Or try for example
 ```sh
 ./combinations "abcde" 3
 ```
 will output all subsets of size 3 of "abcde".

-There are many other programs there.
+There are many other example programs there.
 Play with them.

 # How to start using the library
 To use the library, after compiling, just add `#include <discreture.hpp>` to your project and make sure you are compiling in `c++14` mode (or later).
 With the GCC compiler this can be done by compiling like this: `g++ -std=c++14 myfile.cpp`.
 You can include only part of the library, say, combinations, by adding `#include <Discreture/Combinations.hpp>` for example.